Juniper/wistar/docs/Installing Junos Space 17.1R1 on Wistar.rst

 Building a Topology with Junos Space
 ------------------------------------

-In this example, we'll build a topology with Junos Space and discover a vMX and a vQFX.
+In this example, we'll build a topology with Junos Space and discover 3 vMX devices.

 1. Mouseover **Topologies** and click the **Create Topology** link.
 2. Click the **Add VM** link.